Sutton, London: Sutton Tube Station

-Sutton Link and TramLink
+Sutton Link and Tramlink

-In 2014 a consultation was held into options for the route of a proposed TramLink extension from Wimbledon to Sutton.
+In 2014 a consultation was held into options for the route of a proposed Tramlink extension from Wimbledon to Sutton.

 The Sutton Link was a proposed new tram line in South London, connecting Sutton Train Station to Colliers Wood Tube Station via St Helier.
 Proposed since the early 2000s, consultations on the proposed route took place in the late 2010s.
 A preferred route was announced in February 2020, with the Sutton-to-Colliers-Wood alignment being selected.
 However, financial issues caused by the COVID-19 pandemic led Transport for London to put the project on hold in July 2020.
-Although the plan would later be revisited in the London Plan 2021.
+The plan would later be revisited in the London Plan 2021.